open-rmf/rmf_deployment_template/README.md

 - Kubernetes distribution: [k3s](https://k3s.io)
 - CD: [ArgoCD](https://argoproj.github.io/cd)

-Run thru the setups in `cloud_infra` branch to deploy these images to a cloud instance and access RMF over a public URL
+Run thru the setups in `cloud_infra` branch to deploy these images to a cloud instance and access Open-RMF web dashbaord over a public URL

 ## Alternate method for quick local deployment
 If you are planning to run a small local deployment and do not want to setup up a kubernetes cluster for it OR run `rmf_demos` with simulation on your local machine.